NFF urged to bench Osimhen following teammate dispute vs Mozambique, video

-AFCON 2025: NFFF Urged to Bench Victor Osimhen Against Algeria in Quarterfinal, Video
+AFCON 2025: NFF Urged to Bench Victor Osimhen Against Algeria in Quarterfinal, Video

 - The Nigeria Football Federation (NFF) has been called upon to punish Victor Osimhen following his altercation with his teammates